 Why STEMI is so deadly

-The biggest risk for cardiac arrest and muscle damage is within the first few hours after a vessels closes up.
+The biggest risk for cardiac arrest and muscle damage is within the first few hours after a vessel closes up.
 Research suggests that if the vessel is opened up within the first few hours of the blockage, the patient will have a better chance of survival and less muscle damage.

 “The heart muscle is interesting – it doesn’t regrow or regenerate like skin or hair,” he says.
 “Once it’s damaged, there is no way of bringing it back.
 It’s very important that we open up [the vessel] and get the circulation going as soon as possible.”